AlextheYounga/vultron-js/README.md

 ## This is being actively developed, and more is to come, but this is more than enough to get most started.
 ## I'd like to make this great, please reach out to me with any issues/features you would like to see.
+I will respond.

 # Enjoy